jac459/meta-core/README.md

 #### Recipes
 The "Recipes" can be used to execute ALL actions of ALL devices installed on your NEEO system.
 This can be helpful to quickly test an action without adding a dedicated shortcut.
-For Example execute the button "Party" on a streaming speaker (WX-010) in the Kitchen: Recipes
+For Example execute the button "Party" on a streaming speaker (WX-010) in the Kitchen:

+Recipes > Kitchen > WX-010 Küche > Party

 | ![add5.1] | ![add5.2] | ![add5.3] |
 |-----------|-----------|-----------|